ermongroup/cs228-notes/preliminaries/applications/index.md

 <a id="error-correcting-codes"></a>
 ### Error Correcting Codes
-In the non-theoretical world, probabilistic models are often used to model communication channels (e.g., Ethernet or Wifi). i.e., if you send a message over a channel, you might get something different on the other end due to noise.
+In the non-theoretical world, probabilistic models are often used to model communication channels (e.g., Ethernet or Wifi).
+I.e., if you send a message over a channel, you might get something different on the other end due to noise.
 Error correcting codes and techniques based on graphical models are used to detect and correct communication errors.
 ![codes](Picture1.png)

 <a id="comp-bio"></a>